 Living in a condo means more than just buying or renting a unit.
 The cost of living in a shared complex must all fall into your budget.

-Alright, so you’ve made a decision to find a condo in the Philippines.
-You want one that is accessible to malls and markets.
-You’ve figured that your ideal type of condo is one that offers full security plus recreational facilities right at the ground floor.
-You imagine yourself living in a life of comfort and convenience.
+So you’ve made a decision to find a condo in the Philippines.
+What’s is your criteria?
+Do you want one that is accessible to malls and markets?
+Have you figured out what type of condo unit you want?
+Do you want one that offers full security plus recreational facilities right at the ground floor?
+Think of all the possibilities you want.
+It’s free to dream after, all.

 It’s true; living in a condominium has its perks.
 But before you jump into conducting your condominium search, think again.
 Are you fully prepared for a life of a condo dweller?

 For first-timers, condo living may be an entirely new scenario.
 You live in a residential complex with multiple owners.
 Some portions of the complex are privately owned, while some are common.
 Naturally, residents spend for their own private spaces, but the use and maintenance of commonly-owned facilities are often overlooked as part of the basic condo budget.

 Here are things you must know before you buy or rent a condo, so you won’t fall into the common condo buyer mistakes!

 First in your condo budget checklist must be your monthly amortization.
 Most developers offer different payment schemes for those who wish to buy on installment.
 Like any wise buyer, choose the payment scheme that matches your monthly income.
 Typically, you will need to make a down payment prior to your monthly installments.
 Read your contract thoroughly, as some developers require a full payment before you are allowed to move in.
 Finally before signing, ask for a breakdown of your monthly payments, from the initial to the final.